 That is often what you get when a company prematurely IPOs or isn't profitable.

 Coinbase is both profitable and has already made it to the Series E venture funding phase.
 That means it's making money and promises more stability than a fresh, young startup – though it has been labeled the first "Bitcoin unicorn."

 Best case, the Coinbase IPO will cement cryptocurrency into the mainstream.
-Before it gets there, however, a swath of Coinbase bears could keep the price down shortly after IPO.
+Before it gets there, however, a swath of Coinbase bears could tug the price down shortly after the IPO.

 Some sites have already projected the Coinbase ticker symbol as "COIN."
 Another site, StockTwits, predicts it will be "CBASE."

 We only have to wait and see.
 The closer we get to the Coinbase IPO date, the more we will know from its financial disclosures and potential demand for the stock.

 Stay tuned with us at Money Morning to find out.